A semi-Lagrangian scheme for First-Order Mean Field Games based on monotone operators: Numerical tests

 \subsubsection{Case $d=2$ with state-dependent quadratic Hamiltonian}

 In this example, we consider the above problem in dimension $d=2$ and with Hamiltonian $H(x,p)=|p|^2/2+b(x)\cdot p$, where

 is a rotating velocity field and $\gamma>0$.
 We observe that the Hamiltonian $H(x,p)$ does not satisfy all the required assumptions.
 However, the drift can be regularized by multiplying the linear term by a suitable mollifier, chosen so that the Hamiltonian remains unchanged within the selected spatial domain.
-We set $T=2.5$, $\gamma=2.5$ and $\Delta x=1.00\cdot10^{-1}$.
+We set $T=2.5$, $\gamma=2.5$, $\Delta x=1.00\cdot10^{-1}$ and $\Delta t=\Delta x^{2/3}/2$.
 As in the previous problem, we consider two tests for two different values of $\lambda$.
-In the first test, we apply \textbf{DLVI} with $\lambda=2$ and we show the time evolution of the density $m^L_{ k}$ for $k=0,\cdots, N_T$ using both a 2D and a 3D representation, shown on the left of \Cref{fig: test2d_2D} and \Cref{fig: test2d_3D}, respectively.
+In the first test, we apply \textbf{DLVI} with $\lambda=2$ and we show the time evolution of the density $m^L_{ k}$ for $k=0,\cdots, N_T$, using a 2D representation, on the left of Figure \ref{fig: test2d_2D}.
+A 3D representation of the final density $m^L_{N_T}$, together with the contours of its time evolution, is displayed on the left of Figure \ref{fig: test2d_3D}.
 Analogously to the one-dimensional case, we observe that the mass concentrates at the target point, as the attraction toward the target outweighs the effect of crowd aversion for $\lambda=2$.
 However, in this setting, the two groups of agents approach the target while rotating clockwise, due to the influence of the rotational velocity field.
 In the second test, we apply \textbf{DLVI} with $\lambda =0.8$.
-The right plots of \Cref{fig: test2d_2D} and \Cref{fig: test2d_3D} display the time evolution of the density $m^L_{ k}$ for $k=0,\cdots, N_T$, using 2D and 3D visualizations, respectively.
+We display on the right of Figure \ref{fig: test2d_2D} the time evolution of the density $m^L_{ k}$ for $k=0,\cdots, N_T$, using a 2D visualization.
+A 3D representation of the final density $m^L_{N_T}$, together with the contours of its time evolution, is displayed on the right of Figure \ref{fig: test2d_3D}.
 In this case, the agents still move toward the target while rotating clockwise.
 However, they do not reach the target and remain split into two separate groups, as the influence of crowd aversion prevails over the attraction to the target.